monacoremo/postgrest-sessions-example/app.sql.md

         $$;

-    create domain valid_email as citext not null contraint valid_email_check check (validate_email(value))
+    create domain valid_email as citext not null constraint valid_email_check check (validate_email(value))

 We could then use `valid_email` as the column type.
-We will skip this for this example, as it would require another extension that might not be availale by default.
+We will skip this for this example, as it would require another extension that might not be available by default.

 #### Hashing passwords